johnyob/omniml/tex/popl26-author-response-draft.md

    scientific exchange is as satisfactory as possible if you have the curiosity to read them.

+6. Contains a table of contents for the revised paper plan

 ## 1. The key points.

 This work started from the question of how to improve OCaml's support for